Professor Jane Whittle

 - Kate Osborne, 'Illuminating the chorus of the shadows: Elizabethan and Jacobean Exeter 1550-1610'.
 Jointly supervised with Jonathan Barry.
 Awarded 2016.

 - Ed Taylor, 'Expressions of occupational identity in Early Modern England' (ESRC funded).
 Jointly supervised with Henry French.
-Submitted 2016.
+Awarded 2017.

 - Charmian Mansell, 'Female servants in the early modern community: a study of church court depositions from the dioceses Exeter and Gloucester c.1550-1650.'
 AHRC funded.
-Submitted 2016.
+Awarded 2017.

 PhDs in progress: